ABSP-methylation-tool/ABSP/examples/README.md

 Two data sets are available:
 * Data from a real sequence named **"CDH1"** corresponding to real direct-BSP data.
-Low and high methylated DNA were bisulfite converted, the CDH1 sequence amplified by PCR and PCR products were directly sequenced three times, using forward and reverse primers.
+Low-methylated and high-methylated DNA were bisulfite converted, the CDH1 sequence amplified by PCR and PCR products were directly sequenced three times, using forward and reverse primers.
 * Data from a mock sequence named **"Test sequence"** generated *in silico*.
 The methylation data tables of several samples were generated to reproduce both direct-BSP and cloning-BSP data: from two collections "collection1" and collection2", two groups "group1" and "group2" and 3 replicates for direct-BSP or 10 clones for cloning-BSP.